sciZer0/7/v/README.md

 The main point of blockchain technology is to allow people to build permissionless ownership systems that are extremely-sustainable – meaning, whose pre-programmed works are extremely hard, at best impossible, to stop.

+Specifically, permissionless ownership systems about storing and transferring value.

 The only way for a blockchain to be extremely-sustainable (really-unstoppable) is to be a people-ruled system – without being under control of any single entity.

 On the other hand, the main task of developers is to build/make such systems as fast, reliable, scalable  and, of course, efficient as possible.